-Some employers have established a company culture in which employees are encouraged to innovate beyond their job description during the workday.
-Other employers require employees to step up and pitch their ideas to upper management to get support.
-Here are two approaches to pursuing intrapreneurship.
+Some companies have established a culture in which employees are encouraged to innovate beyond their job description during the workday, but others require employees to step up and pitch their ideas to upper management to get support.

 One product launched last year from an innovation hub is Mercer Match, powered by the startup Pymetrics.
 Job seekers play 12 neuroscience games that uncover their social and emotional traits.
 Their profile, based on those traits, is matched with appropriate job opportunities.

-Some companies do not have an intrapreneurship program.
-But that doesn’t stop some employees from taking it upon themselves to innovate.
+Not all companies have an intrapreneurship program, but that doesn’t stop some employees from taking it upon themselves to innovate.
 IEEE Member Shraddha Chaplot worked for nine years as a systems engineer at a well-known technology company in Silicon Valley.
 She spoke about being an intrapreneur at the WIE International Leadership Conference and at IEEE N3XT, a forum for engineers who are budding entrepreneurs.

 Chaplot defines intrapreneurship as employees contributing to a company beyond title, team, or budget.
 “I made things happen by seeking and creating my own opportunities, building them out in my spare time, and convincing those I needed to support me for help, all in addition to my regular job,” she says.

-While on the accessibility team at her company, she saw the potential and took it upon herself to advocate for a university to receive a US $100,000 research grant offered by her company.
+One of her biggest accomplishments happened while she was on a team working to make technology more accessible to people with disabilities.
+She took it upon herself to advocate for a university to receive a $100,000 research grant offered by her employer.
 With that grant, the university tested a videoconferencing system for people who are deaf or hard of hearing.
-After that success, her manager allotted time for her to build out another system for the university to do further testing.
+After that success, her manager allotted time for her to create another system for the university to do further testing.